odedia/examples/README.md

 - [Data Plane with Pulumi via JS](data-plane/pulumi/) | JS SDK | Synchronize your data plane and control plane
 - [Data Plane with Apache Flink and Kubernetes via JS](data-plane/k8s/) | JS SDK | Synchronize a control plane built with Nile with data plane that uses Apache Flink and Kubernetes
 - [Data Plane with Apache Flink and Kubernetes via Python](data-plane-python/k8s/) | Python SDK | Synchronize a control plane built with Nile with data plane that uses Apache Flink and Kubernetes
+- [Fake Data Plane via JS](data-plane/fake/) | JS SDK | Synchronize your fake data plane and control plane (if you don't have a real data plane to test)

 ![data-plane](images/synchronize_data_plane.png)